 Instructions for Writing Reflective Essays

-In the reflective essay, the student will demonstrate their competency in three (3) of the degree-specific student learning outcomes, and develop a Professional Information Philosophy that is grounded in the learning outcomes.
+In the reflective essay, the student will demonstrate their competency in two (2) of the degree-specific student learning outcomes, and develop a Professional Information Philosophy that is grounded in the learning outcomes.

 In the reflective essay, the student will discuss how s/he has developed as an information professional during the School.
-The student will discuss three (3) of the degree-specific student learning outcomes, and demonstrate how he/she has become proficient in these learning outcomes.
+The student will discuss two (2) of the degree-specific student learning outcomes, and demonstrate how he/she has become proficient in these learning outcomes.

-Of the three learning outcomes, one is randomly selected by the School, and is announced to students at the beginning of each semester.
+Of the two learning outcomes, one is randomly selected by the School, and is announced to students at the beginning of each semester.
 The selected learning outcome will be posted on the E-Portfolio website the second week into the semester, and will be included in the email sent to student body announcing the dates associated with graduation application and E-Portfolio submission.

-The student will choose the other two student learning outcomes to reflect on in the Essay.
-In the Introduction section, the student needs to clearly identify, justify, and cite the learning outcomes he/she chooses to include in the E-Portfolio.
+The student will choose the other student learning outcome to reflect on in the Essay.
+In the Introduction section, the student needs to clearly identify, justify, and cite the learning outcome he/she chooses to include in the E-Portfolio.

 In the main body of the reflective essay, the student discusses how he/she developed as an information professional, and demonstrates how he/she became proficient in the two learning outcomes.
-For each learning outcome, the student uses 300-400 words to demonstrate their understanding of the learning outcome, and use 2 course artifacts to support their competency in each of them.
+For each learning outcome, the student uses 500-600 words to demonstrate their understanding of the learning outcome, and use 2 course artifacts to support their competency in each of them.

 As a concluding piece of the essay, the student will include his/her stance or philosophy of the information profession.
 The student will gird the philosophy piece using readings of the research, professional literature, personal experiences, and the learning outcomes.
 Students can address questions like: What is an information professional?; What are the characteristics, qualities and knowledge that will be most important to you as an information professional?

 Use of writing in the first person is encouraged.